NVlabs/Bongard-LOGO/README.md

 It is strongly recommended to use Docker container.
 The Docker container has the `bongard` library installed and the user does not have to install it manually.

-To build the Docker image, please run the following command in the terimanl.
+To build the Docker image, please run the following command in the terminal.

 ```bash
 docker build -f docker/bongard.Dockerfile --tag=bongard:0.0.1 .
 ```

-To run the Docker container, please run the following command in the terimanl.
+To run the Docker container, please run the following command in the terminal.

 ```bash
 docker run -it --rm bongard:0.0.1